myramade/myramade.github.io/index.md

 ## Myra's VR MakerLab

-**Description**: In this lab, you will build three (3) VR prototypes using different rapid VR development tools.
+:rocket: **Description**: In this lab, you will build three (3) VR prototypes using different rapid VR development tools.

-**Audience**: Learning Experience Designers, Instructional Designers, Instructional Design Developers, Learning Scientist
+:rocket: **Audience**: Learning Experience Designers, Instructional Designers, Instructional Design Developers, Learning Scientist

-**Goal**: The goal of this lab is to build the required knowledge to design a virtual reality (VR) experience for learning
+:rocket: **Goal**: The goal of this lab is to build the required knowledge to design a virtual reality (VR) experience for learning

 ![sanberg-vr](https://user-images.githubusercontent.com/28787937/41195931-5014b11c-6beb-11e8-98a0-87b7cd38b664.gif)